chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # open shell to container 'cart' in pod 'mypod'
 kubectl exec -it mypod -c cart -- /bin/bash

-# An already running pod named 'bux', issue a command inside the container that will echo hello for two seconds and then stop
+# In a running pod named 'bux', issue a command inside the container that will echo hello in a loop
 kubectl exec -it bux -- sh -c "while true; do echo hello; sleep 2; done"

 # create new temporary pod (deletes upon exit) and get dns info